QuickBooks Blog

 How Does Dropshipping Work?

-Dropshipping is outsourcing your company’s inventory and order fulfillment functions to a third-party partner.
+Dropshipping is the process of outsourcing your company’s inventory and order fulfillment functions to a third-party partner.
 Rather than keeping merchandise in stock, you team up with a wholesale supplier that stocks the inventory for you.

 With a typical drop-shipping model, your company handles marketing and sales functions.
 When you make a sale, you simply pass your customer’s ordering and shipping information onto your drop-shipping partner instead of handling the order fulfillment yourself.
 Your partner fulfills the order and ships the customer their merchandise.